yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #5 - Even Average Sum

-In this Exercise you are provided with `calculateEvenAverage` function declaration.
+In this Exercise, you are provided with `calculateEvenAverage` function declaration.
 It will receive an array of numbers `arr: number[]` as input and you can safely expect this input to be valid.

-Your Objective is to:
+Your objectives are to:

-- implement a `calculateEvenAverage` that when called returns the average of only even numbers
+- Implement a `calculateEvenAverage` function that when called returns the average of only even numbers
-- return array of even numbers sorted decreasingly
+- Return an array of even numbers sorted decreasingly
-- the end result should be an object literal in format of `{ sum: number, evenArray: number[] }`
+- The end result should be an object literal in format of `{ sum: number, evenArray: number[] }`

 Example: